techborder/wp/wp-content/themes/edin/readme.txt

 4. Featured Images for posts are 648 wide by unlimited high.
 5. Featured Images for pages are 1230 wide by 1230 high.

+== Credits ==

+* Edincon: font by Thomas Guillot (http://thomasguillot.com/), licensed under [CC0](http://creativecommons.org/choose/zero/)
+* Genericons: font by Automattic (http://automattic.com/), licensed under [GPL2](https://www.gnu.org/licenses/gpl-2.0.html)
+* Images: images by Unsplash (https://unsplash.com/), licensed under [CC0](http://creativecommons.org/choose/zero/)

 == Changelog ==

+= 25 February 2016 =
+* Ensure mobile menu appears at the appropriate time no matter whether scrollbars are present or not.

+= 4 February 2016 =
+* Remove changelog from readme.
+It's auto generated with .org submitter

+= 20 January 2016 =
+* Remove related posts border-bottom
+* Remove custom PollDaddy styles

+= 23 November 2015 =
+* Make sure to exclude button and button-minimal when styling links in the different widget areas.

+= 6 November 2015 =
+* Correct a poorly-formed selector in social menu links.
+(See #2771)

+= 5 November 2015 =
+* Add support for missing Genericons and update to 3.4.1.

+= 2 November 2015 =
+* Updating footer styles to allow for longer footer credits without wrapping to new line.

+= 7 October 2015 =
+* Added specificity to header sibling selector when Site Logo is active.

+= 4 September 2015 =
+* Update screenshot to replace Picjumbo with Unsplash images

+= 25 August 2015 =
+* Updated max-width declarations for site-branding to 100%.

+= 20 August 2015 =
+* Add text domain and/or remove domain path.
+(E-I)

+= 19 August 2015 =
+* Removing display:flex from site logo link, as it was resulting in squished logo images; Fixes #3083;

 = 13 August 2015 =
 * updating readme to reflect recent changes